jiaye-wu/SSPROP-NFOL/README.md

 # SSPROP-NFOL
-SSPROP-NFOL is the enhanced Windows AMD64/X64 (compiled) distribution of SSPROP, maintained and used by Terence J. Wu, Laboratory of Nonlinear Fiber Optics, School of Electronic and Computer Engineering, Peking University.
+SSPROP-NFOL is the enhanced Windows AMD64/X64 (compiled) distribution of SSPROP, maintained and personally used by the author.

 SSPROP-NFOL is also a general-purpose symmetrized split-step software routine that can be invoked directly from Matlab to solve the nonlinear Schrödinger equation.
 It guarantees the same efficiency as SSPROP originally by Photonics Research Laboratory, Maryland University (https://www.photonics.umd.edu/software/ssprop/).